sudhir-b/mayournaise/README.md

 ## TODO
 - make frontend pretty
-- low stock indicators?
 - monitoring for Lambda function usage
 - randomise button for options
 - update/change favicon
-- deploy frontend somewhere
 - add disclaimers for taste & delivery & payment, etc.
 - allow ingredients to be requested to be added to options?
 - add ability to add extras like garlic, smoke, harissa, etc.
 - update README
-- order confirmation on frontend?
 - per-email limit on ordering?
-- grey-out or mark as sold out if stock is 0 on frontend
 - do email address validation on front & backend